Cholmes24/JID-0338/README.md

   * MySQL Server:

-    * Open your preferred database viewing tool such as MySQL Workbench
+    * Open your preferred database viewing tool such as MySQL Workbench.

-    * Click on the Local instance router and log in
+    * Click on the Local instance router and log in.

     * Once connected, ensure the server is running by navigating on the toolbar to the Server → Server Status.